 To paraphrase George Orwell: "All diamonds are rare but some are more rare than others."

-Colorless diamonds are graded on a color scale ranging from D to Z; as the color tint becomes more obvious, the value decreases.
+Fancy-colored diamonds are among the rarest and most valuable gemstones that fall outside of the standard D to Z color scale.
+As the yellow tint becomes more obvious, the value of a diamond decreases.
 For fancy diamonds, the opposite happens – the more vibrant and saturated the color, the more expensive and valuable the diamond becomes.

 The fancy color in diamonds is caused by the distortion of the molecular lattice, which happens at random.
 Because of that, it is extremely challenging to cut fancy colored diamonds.
 Not only diamond has to be positioned within the rough crystal to yield the largest possible diamond, but it also has to be oriented in a way that produces the deepest, more pronounced face-up color.
 The two goals often contradict each other and require experience and deep knowledge of diamond cutting to find the best solution.

 Fancy-colored diamonds are scarce, and Argyle pink diamonds are inherently so.
 Until pink diamonds started to trickle out of the Argyle mine in the 1980s, they were so rare that they barely registered on the collector’s radar.